Brain Health and Physical Activity: Exercising Your Mind

 Focusing on physical activity can provide a temporary escape from daily stressors and help us feel more relaxed and at ease.

-Additionally, participating in group exercises or team sports can foster and a sense of belonging, which can further enhance our mood and well-being.
+Additionally, participating in group exercises or team can foster and a sense of belonging, which can further enhance our mood and well-being.

 Regular exercise can also improve our self-esteem and self-confidence.